op7ic/amphunt/README.md

 ## hash2processarg.py

 This file takes a list of SHA256 hashes as input (sample can be found in [hashset](hashset/) directory) and prints every computer with matching processes along with executed command line arguments orignating from these processes.
+This method can be used to quickly scan for legitimate binaries (i.e. certutil) in order to see process arguments.

 These 3 parameters need to be modified in the source file: